Kiran Kandolkar

 Kiran Kandolkar is an Indian politician.
-He is a first term member of the Goa Legislative Assembly representing the Tivim constituency.
-He was the president of All India Trinamool Congress Goa state unit, until his resignation after the defeat of the All India Trinamool Congress in the 2022 Goa Legislative Assembly Election.
+He was a first term member of the Goa Legislative Assembly representing the Tivim constituency.
+He was the president of All India Trinamool Congress Goa state unit from 19 January 2022, until his resignation after the defeat of the All India Trinamool Congress in the 2022 Goa Legislative Assembly Election.

 Posts

 Kandolkar was the chairman of the Goa State Horticulture Corporation.